 How can we help?

 We offer an alternate solution to the outlets, retail sales and other suppliers that are currently being used by the businesses doing £0-£500k.
 We know that we are only one of many suppliers but we have specifically lowered our minimum order quantity to £250 and 3 Items so that basically anyone can get started with us.
-We have also now launched our Dropshipping program which is now totally FREE!
+We have also now launched our Dropshipping program.
 This means that you can order items 1 by 1 at no minimum order quantity and we will send the item directly to your customer - Read our latest dropshipping blog post HERE.

 If you are currently planning to start an online business selling high end fashion or are already selling high end products, then we want to hear from you!
 Please Contact Us to see how we can help you!